eficode-academy/terraform-fundamentals/README.md

 ### Topics Covered
 - What is IaC?
-- Benefits of using IaC.
+- Benefits of using IaC
-- Overview of IaC tools with a focus on Terraform.
+- Overview of IaC tools with a focus on Terraform
+- Terraform Cloud / Enterprise / Sentinel

 ## Module 2: Terraform Basics